lomography/sheeeit/README.md

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/lomography/sheeeit.
-This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](contributor-covenant.org) code of conduct.
+This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://www.contributor-covenant.org) code of conduct.

 ## License

 The gem is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).

+## Wat?!

+Wondering about the name?
+[Gotcha](https://www.youtube.com/watch?v=Fr0A7TofowE).